ThomasDuquette/ThomasDuquette.github.io/home.md

 ---
-title: Thomas Duquette
+title: Welcome to my website!
 lang: en
 layout: home
 ---

-Welcome to my website!

 My name is Thomas, and I am a 5th-year undergraduate student majoring in Mechanical Engineering at Université de Moncton.
 I am passionate about the field of robotics and currently work at the Dynamium Research Laboratory.